microsoft/CameraTraps/detection/efficient/README.md

     7th commit - Submodule updated to its latest commit (submodule 4th commit).
 Minor README changes and Numpy is downgraded to 1.17.0 to avoid `pycocotools` error. `environment-efficient.yml` is updated accordingly.

+    Submodule 5th commit - Validation metric is calculated for each category and added to Tensorboard.
+In utils/utils.py, replace nms with batched_nms to further improve mAP by 0.5~0.7.
+Updated changes in efficientnet/utils_extra.py: fix static padding. utils_extra is not used but still updated.

+    8th commit - Submodule updated to its latest commit (submodule 5th commit).

 #### install requirements
     pip install numpy Cython
     pip install pycocotools opencv-python tqdm tensorboard tensorboardX pyyaml matplotlib webcolors